Rob-Hudson/servbot/readme.md

 ## Requirements
 You need one port per active simultaneous download.

+In the configuration file, ports must be comma separated.
+E.G [123,124,125] etc.

 If all ports are used, newly requested files will be queued.

 ## Usage